Guide to charging electric cars – at home, at work, and out and about

 By Remy Maisel

-One of the most common concerns people have about buying electric cars is whether they’ll have enough charge to get where they’re going or end up stuck somewhere along the way – otherwise known as range anxiety.
+A common concern people have about buying electric cars is whether they’ll have enough charge to get where they’re going or end up stuck somewhere along the way – otherwise known as range anxiety.

 How do you charge an electric vehicle?

-You could get a home charging point installed or use a public charge point, which can be found on some streets, at service stations, and some workplaces and shopping centres.
-You’ll have to pay for these, but you’ll save a lot of time.
+You could get a home chargingpoint installed or use a public charge point – there are 25,000 of these across the UK already.
+You can find these on some streets, at service stations, and some workplaces and shopping centres.
+And just like paying for your fuel, you'll need to pay to charge up too.

-Not all charge points and cars have the same connectors, but most charge points will have the two most popular rapid charge connectors, and your car might have adaptors.
-The most common type of charger is Type 2, which is the European standard and is compatible with slow, fast, and rapid charging 3.
+Not all chargepoints and cars have the same connectors, but most chargepoints will have the two most popular rapid charge connectors, and your car might have adaptors.

 Charging an electric car at home